joelhawksley/identity/talks/2021/slides.md

 [.background-color: #FFFFFF]
 ![fit](img/pr-status-annotation.png)

-^ And it worked!
+^ We now see which template rendered a part of a page.

-^ We now had a way to quickly figure out which template rendered a part of a page.
+^ In this case, it's a

 ^ PAUSE